dentolos19/Mandrips/README.md

 ### Installation

-1. Navigate to folder `public` in this repository.
+1. Navigate to the folder called `public`
-2. Run the server: `py -m http.server`
+2. Run the server under that folder: `py -m http.server`
+3. Open the website in your browser: `http://localhost:8000`

 ## License